Augustus7734/astrozane-hugo/content/about/resume/resume.md

 url: "/about/resume/"
 ---

 Results-driven Marketing Specialist with 8 years of experience in digital marketing, content strategy, and science communication with focus on aerospace and technology sectors.
 Proven track record increasing web traffic by 300%+ through SEO optimization and driving 1000+ event registrations through targeted email campaigns.
 Expertise in B2B/B2C marketing, data-driven decision making, web ads, and cross-functional collaboration with technical teams.
-Master's degree in Marketing with specialized knowledge in aviation, aerospace, and emerging technologies.
+Master's degree in Marketing with specialized knowledge in aviation, aerospace, SAAS, AI, and emerging technologies.

 ## **Work History**